apertus-open-source-cinema/axiom-firmware/software/scripts/README.md

 is a script used to initialize the experimental 4k raw mode

+## rgbhsv.sh
+was a matrix conversion script (outdated?)

+## ingmar.sh
+are the cmv12000 register settings as benchmarked by Ingmar

+## kick.sh and halt.sh
+are the scripts called by the cmv12k.service (to initialize image sensor communication - LVDS training - and video stream output) on boot up

+## kick_manual.sh and halt_manual.sh
+are the scripts called by kick.sh and halt.sh

 ## Further documentation
 Have a look at the [wiki](https://wiki.apertus.org/index.php/AXIOM_Beta/Manual) for more details for some of the scripts.